Elthron/Perudo/README.md

 #Server To Do:
 - add player reward mechanisms
-- stop the send function from terminating at null
 - work out why the server randomly turns off
 - work out where all the output messages are coming from and why they are in the wrong order
 - write an actually competant AI [Anyone] -> on-going